MalikSh96/ReactJS/README.md

 - **Advantage**: You will be forced to think of a solution without using ***state***.
 For example, if you have a number of components, each with their own private ***state***, maintenance and debugging your application is kind of dificult.

 - Functional components tend to be without any complicated logic and are mainly responsible for the UI.
-This is why Functional Components are called ***stateless/dumb/presentational*** components.

 **Class Components**
 - Is more feature rich.